 On a recent trip to the Wallace Collection in London, I was inspired by the 18th century painter François Boucher to paint a Rococo-style scene on the back of my jacket.
 I discovered that it is possible to paint denim with acrylic paint–AND IT STAYS!
 (I even tested this for you by washing my jacket on a quick wash at a hot temperature.)
-Then I embroidered some cherub patches that I had made.
-If you want to do this, I suggest using a fabric-marking pen on a light material, like sheets.

 You can paint the denim jacket just like you would paint a canvas.
 If you’re going to have a go at painting a sky and you want it to look realistic, imagine the position of the sun and the direction its rays are coming from.
-On my jacket, I imagined the sun being at top-left-hand corner, so the top-left-hand clouds are white, while the bottom-right-hand ones are the darkest.
+On my jacket, I imagined the sun being in the top-left-hand corner, so the top-left-hand clouds are white, while the bottom-right-hand ones are the darkest.
 (This is a helpful tutorial.)